ASULandon17/GymorandaSER316/Deliverable1.md

 #### Team member Cameron Thieme :

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+	I think that I did work consistently and put in enough work into the project.
+I was able to complete all the tasks I assigned to myself and I was always checking the Slack board to keep up to date with all the information as it came in.
+Due to this, I was able to help my teammates when they were stuck.
+When we started running out of tasks to do and the rest were all assigned to other teammates, after making sure they received any help necessary I started reading through the code and rewriting it to make it easier to work with for the next sprint.
+I believe due to the mixture of these reasons, I did work consistently and put in enough work.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)